Amirbmn/Music-Player/README.md

 ## ⚠️ Note for Cloners (Media Setup)

-To keep this repository lightweight, physical audio files and high-resolution cover artwork are **not included**.
+To keep this repository lightweight, audio files and cover artwork are **not included**.

 To run the project locally: